Blog

 1. Selling time — Money and time are not co-dependent.
 You don’t have to sell time to earn money.
 You can build things that make money while you sleep.

-1. Value of information — The value of information declines with abundance.
-Think of social media.
+1. Value of Information — The value of information declines with abundance.
+Think social media.
 This is why information on the internet is low-quality.
 Inversely, because of abundance, quality information has never been easier to find.

 Thanks for reading 50 Life-Changing Ideas.
 For thoughts and comments @ me on Twitter.